-For less aggressive, less fit, or less skilled backpackers, these two unmaintained sections are not a problem for us to complete the Tahoe to Yosemite Trail, with the addition of a few route modifications.
-Instead of hiking the untrailed sections, we will find a different way through, while following most of the Tahoe to Yosemite Trail route.
+For less aggressive, less fit, or less skilled backpackers, these two unmaintained sections are not an obstacle for us to complete the Tahoe to Yosemite Trail, with the addition of a few route modifications.
+Instead of hiking the untrailed sections, we will find a differents routes around them, while following most of the Tahoe to Yosemite Trail route.
 We are nothing if not flexible.

 From Ebbetts Pass we will hitch-hike down to the Lake Alpine Lodge to pick up our free resupply, then resume our hike South on the Tahoe to Yosemite Trail from its Southbound trailhead on the East side of Lake Alpine through the Silver Trailhead.

 Hiking South from Lake Alpine gives us three reasonable routes where we can hike through exceptional terrain up to the PCT, navigating our way around the unmaintained section of the Tahoe to Yosemite Trail that crosses the upper reaches of the Clarks Fork of the Stanislaus River over Saint Marys Pass.

 Though the Tahoe to Yosemite and Pacific Crest Trail's routes differ significantly, by fifteen miles, where they enter the Carson Iceberg Wilderness on its North end, their routes draw together over the length of the wilderness.
 Their respective trailheads where they exit the Southern end of the Carson Iceberg Wilderness, on Highway 108, are less than a mile apart.